-Tables 7.8 to 7.10 show that based on either the worst case scenario model, using the Laxen and Marner (2005) assessment method, or the long-term realistic emissions data model, the 1% screening threshold for process contribution as a percentage of the lower critical load for acid deposition will not be achieved and the effects of the scheme, in isolation cannot be considered insignificant at the closest point of the SAC to the development.
-The background acid deposition (2.254 keq/ha/yr) already significantly exceeds the lower critical load for Coedydd Nedd a Mellte SAC (1.694 keq/ha/yr) and as such the PEC as a percentage of the lower critical load is greater than the 70% screening threshold.
+Tables 7.9 to 7.11 show that based on either the worst case scenario model, using the Laxen and Marner (2005) assessment method, or the long-term realistic emissions data model, the 1% screening threshold for process contribution as a percentage of the lower critical load for acid deposition will not be achieved and the effects of the scheme, in isolation cannot be considered insignificant at the closest point of the SAC to the development.
+The background acid deposition (2.254 keq/ha/yr in the original assessments, and updated to 2.34 keq/ha/yr in the August 2017 model) already significantly exceeds the lower critical load for Coedydd Nedd a Mellte SAC (1.694 keq/ha/yr) and as such the PEC as a percentage of the lower critical load is greater than the 70% screening threshold.